DiseaseOntology/HumanDiseaseOntology/src/ontology/README-editors.md

 http://code.google.com/p/elk-reasoner/downloads/list
 perform same operation as above to install.

-**Setting up DO Git remote repository**: Obtain the Disease Ontology from git (one time only):
+GETTING STARTED -- Setting up a DO Git remote repository

-GETTING STARTED
 ---------------

 Create a local DO git repository: